ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Streaming Messages

 Most messages in the protocol contain fixed-length or length-prefixed fields such that they can be parsed independently of context.
-The exceptions are the `UploadReq`, `UploadErrors` ({{upload-request}}), `AggregationJobInitReq`, `AggregationJobContinueReq`, and `AggregationJobResp` ({{aggregate-flow}}) messages, all of which contain vectors whose length is determined by the length of the enclosing HTTP message.
+The messages without, namely `UploadReq`, `UploadErrors` ({{upload-request}}), `AggregationJobInitReq`, `AggregationJobContinueReq`, and `AggregationJobResp` ({{aggregate-flow}}), contain vectors whose length is determined by the length of the enclosing HTTP message.

-This allows implementations to begin transmitting these messages before knowing how long the message will ultimately be.
+These two aproaches allow implementations to begin transmitting these messages before knowing how long the message will ultimately be.
 This is useful if implementations wish to avoid buffering exceptionally large messages in memory.

 # Compliance Requirements {#compliance}